shamim1258/Shamim/Interview/Question/my_interview_ques.md

 1. If API is slow how can we improve performance.
 &emsp;<details>
+-  Cache - implement cache if not already using, check if cache expiration time increase will help.
--  Check the database query and optimize if possible
+-  Check the database query and optimize if possible.
+   -  `db_index=True` - You should use db_index=True when you use unique=True.
+When we fire a query in SQL, finding starts from the top to bottom.
+Case: 'Without db_index=True': It will search and filter till all bottom rows even if we find the data.
+Case: 'With db_index=True': When Object finds it will just stop their.
 -  Use cache to increase performance

 ## AWS